ccs-allolib/s23/_labs/lab00.md

 ![image](https://user-images.githubusercontent.com/1119017/114592865-41295580-9c40-11eb-8c5f-eb8c819e7617.png)

-# Step 3: Submit a link to your repo and page on Canvas
+# Step 3: Submit a link to github repo on Canvas

-To signal that you are finished with this step, please submit on Canvas at the assignment called lab00.
+To signal that you are finished with this step, please submit the url for your repo on Canvas at the assignment called lab00.